Despite months of ministers telling the public not to wear face masks, the government has confirmed it does now want people to wear face coverings.

-Dr Dunning explains there are a number of reasons why they aren’t effective.
+Dr Dunning explained there are a number of reasons why they are not effective in stopping people contracting the virus (rather than spreading it).
 “Face masks must be worn correctly, changed frequently, removed properly, disposed of safely and used in combination with good universal hygiene behaviour in order for them to be effective.”

 And most of the paper options being worn do not have a respirator to filter out infectious air particles.